mHealth-UPenn/ditti-research-dashboard/functions/db_bootstrapper/README.md

 # DB Bootstrapper

-The DB Bootstrapper is an AWS Lambda function designed to automatically initialize and configure Aurora PostgreSQL databases during CloudFormation deployments.
-It provides a secure, automated solution for database bootstrapping that integrates seamlessly with AWS infrastructure.

-## Overview

 The DB Bootstrapper Lambda function serves as a CloudFormation custom resource that:

 - **Automates Database Setup**: Initializes newly created Aurora PostgreSQL clusters with schema migrations and initial data